 I began to feel much less lonely.
 I always had someone around to talk to and play games with.
 It kept me out of trouble.
 When you interact with people over headsets, free from superficial judgement, you meet true and honest personalities.

 The first time we saw each other we broke into a laughing fit: “so this is what you look like!”.
-As we both struggled with how much or how little eye contact to make and how to interact with goofy physical bodies in the way, we managed to gangle our way to our seats in the theatre.
+As we both struggled with how much or how little eye contact to make and how to interact with goofy physical bodies in the way.
+We somehow managed to gangle our way to our seats in the theatre.

-So beautifully, in fact, you tend to forget the preciousness of these moments.
-When people view the gaming, room-dwelling type from the outside, they see a person who has shut themselves in.
+So beautifully, in fact, that you can forget the preciousness of these moments.
+When people view the gaming, room-dwelling type from the outside, they see people who have shut off themselves.
 “Escaping” into the digital world because the “real” one has become unfruitful.
 Hiding, becoming introverted, wasting time, wasting life.

 It was earlier this week that a mutual friend messaged me with a bulletin from the Police.
 Whitethumbs has gone missing while on vacation with his family.
-He was celebrating the great new job he’d just received.
+He was celebrating the great new job he had just received.
 His reward for (somehow) powering through an Environmental Chemistry degree.

-We were just laughing and slaying zombies, two weeks ago… He’ll turn up.
+We were just laughing and slaying zombies two weeks ago… He will turn up.